 Blue Care—named for the blue uniforms its first nurses wore—was founded in 1953 to deliver home care to seniors, people with disabilities, and others in need throughout Queensland.
 Blue Care is one of Australia’s leading not-for-profit providers of community care, senior residential care, and retirement living.
+They also practise The Fish Philosophy.

 Blue Care created an innovative care model that tailors its services to the unique needs of each individual.
 Because this approach requires high levels of understanding, engagement, and flexibility, Blue Care turned to The FISH!
 Philosophy as a guide to how to treat clients, families, and colleagues.